Abstract Factory Pattern Tutorial

 set abstract class

 5. Create the abstract product classes AbstractProductA and AbstractProductB.
-Set them as abstract.
-Up to now, the diagram should look like this:
+Mark them as abstract.
+At this point, your diagram should resemble this:

 create abstract products